House of Commons photo

 Mr. Speaker, last year, when Greyhound announced it was ceasing operations, constituents in my riding were rightfully worried about how they would get from town to town.
 Without reliable transit, people cannot access crucial services like health care, shelters for women fleeing violence or urgently needed addiction treatment.
 In rural areas, people relied on Greyhound to travel to these services.

-The Liberal government said it would provide funding, though we have not seen it, and people are still unable to travel.
+The Liberal government said it would provide funding, but we have not seen it, and people are still unable to travel.
 When will the government provide safe, affordable and accessible transit for rural and remote communities?